 - Professional Summary: Tailored to nursing specialty, shows patient care focus

-- Licenses & Certifications: Prominent section with all required credentials
+- Licenses and Certifications: Prominent section with all required credentials

 - Clinical Skills: Grouped by specialty area, includes both technical and soft skills